Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 There’s just something about them that screams “high fashion”, that you don’t normally see in a pair of headphones.
 For instance, the V-MODA Crossfade M-80s come with two different audio cords – one black and one red, so that you can color coordinate with what you’re wearing.
 It is overkill?
 Maybe, but it’s a feature that I haven’t seen another headset use before.

-On those cords are your standard three button “remotes”, that let you change the volume levels and pause or play music without having to pull your mp3 player or phone out of your pocket.
+On those cords are your standard three-button “remotes”, that let you change the volume levels and pause or play music without having to pull your mp3 player or phone out of your pocket.
 Unfortunately, on the rear of these remotes is where the directional mic lies.
 I say it’s unfortunate, because it picks up pretty much any movement that you make, but it had a hard time picking up your voice unless you yell.
-It’s really just not that useful as it comes, and with a high end piece of hardware like this, I would expect something a little better.
-However if you’re not planning on using them to take calls with, then you’ll be fine.
+It’s really just not as useful as it comes, and with a high-end piece of hardware like this, I would expect something a little better.
+However, if you’re not planning on using them to take calls, then you’ll be fine.